-"Breath of New Life" - John 11:1-45
+"God's Grace In Unlovely Times" - John 11:1-45

 Can anyone tell me what happened to the month of March?!
 One day it's February, the next it's April!
 The year is rushing by, and even now we're counting down the days to the end of Lent.
-Next Sunday we celebrate the triumphant arrival of Jesus into Jerusalem, cheered on by the crowds and his path softened with palm branches, and today we get a preview of what lies beyond all that noisy and cheering welcome.
+Next Sunday we celebrate the triumphant arrival of Jesus into Jerusalem, cheered on by the crowds and his path softened with palm branches but today we get a preview of what lies beyond all that noisy and cheering welcome.
 In what would turn out to be the "last straw" in offending the Pharisees, Jesus performs his most powerful miracle, raising Lazarus from death.
 Understandably, however, the story is not so much about Lazarus as it is about Jesus, and who he is.
 With Easter on our minds we can hardly hear this story without the events of Jesus' own death and resurrection crowding through, and in a bit we'll see why that is a good and powerful thing.

 But first, let's take a look at the details of the story.
-If you're like me, and read a bit of the text that precedes today's reading, you'll have been reminded that following the healing of the blind man, Jesus was challenged by the Jews as he walked in the Temple.
-Never one to shy from controversy, he told them plainly that he was one with God: "the Father and I are one".
-Naturally enough the Jews reacted rather negatively to this outright, blatant blasphemy in the Temple and took up stones to stone him.
-"Believe the works I do, if you can't believe me", he declared to them, and escaped from their wrath by crossing the Jordan River.
+If you're like me, and read a bit of the text that leads up to today's reading, you'll have been reminded that following the healing of the blind man Jesus was challenged by the Jews as he walked in the Temple.
+Never one to shy from controversy, he told them plainly that he and God were intimately connected: "the Father and I are one".
+Naturally enough the Jews reacted rather negatively to this outright blatant blasphemy in the Temple and took up stones to stone him.
+In response Jesus challenged them with "Believe the works I do, if you can't believe me" and then escaped their wrath by crossing the Jordan River.

 This is where we enter today's reading, for it was while he was there in the back country that word came to him that the one he loved was ill.
-This was Lazarus, brother of Martha and Mary, the Mary who had anointed him with perfume and wiped his feet with her hair, and with such familiarity and closeness we naturally would expect that Jesus would have immediately rushed to Lazarus' side, to heal him.
-I think if we had been there we would have gone nuts with the frustration ... here is his close friend, the one he loved, critically ill and close to death, and he's rambling on about God's glory, and the Son being glorified, and refusing to move.
+This was Lazarus, brother of Martha and Mary, the same Mary who had anointed him with perfume and wiped his feet with her hair; with such familiarity and closeness we naturally would expect that Jesus should have immediately rushed to Lazarus' side, to heal him.
+I think if we had been there we would have gone nuts with the frustration ... here is his close friend, the one he loved, critically ill and close to death, and he's rambling on about God's glory, and pontificating about the Son being glorified, and refusing to move.
 Two whole days he waffled, and I'm sure the whisperings and mumblings were already starting in the back rows of the people around him.
 "What's he up to?"
 "Why hasn't he gone to them?"
 "Doesn't he care?"
 They would eventually see, and so would we, just how much he cared, not just from his weeping but by his own death and life experience, but we're getting ahead of ourselves again.